DETAILED ACTION

 Regarding claim 10, Ogura discloses:

-a controller (65) for controlling the supply valve (41) and the drain valve (46), wherein when, in the supply line (15-18), the supply line (15-18) is in a closed state and the drain valve (46) is in an open state by the controller (65), an upstream side of the supply valve (41) is sealed and a downstream side of the supply valve (41) is exposed to lower pressure to cause the treatment solution to be drained by free fall (see translation pages 15, 16)
+a controller (65) configured to control the supply valve (41) and the drain valve (46), wherein when, in the supply line (15-18), the supply line (15-18) is in a closed state and the drain valve (46) is in an open state by the controller (65), an upstream side of the supply valve (41) is sealed and a downstream side of the supply valve (41) is exposed to lower pressure to cause the treatment solution to be drained by free fall (see translation pages 15, 16)

-Further regarding atmospheric pressure, a recitation with respect to the manner in which a claimed apparatus intended to be employed does not differentiate the claimed apparatus rom a prior art apparatus satisfying the claimed structural limitations.
+Further regarding atmospheric pressure, a recitation with respect to the manner in which a claimed apparatus intended to be employed does not differentiate the claimed apparatus from a prior art apparatus satisfying the claimed structural limitations.

 Regarding claim 20, Ogura discloses: